• Skip to main content

 • Cottage Cheese and Fruit

-• Veggies and Parmesan Herb Dip
+• Veggies and Parmesan Herb Garlic Dip

-• Potato Chips and Pickles!
+• Potato Chips and Refrigerator Pickles!

 A wedge of garden BLT's next to a bowl of pesto aioli.

-Recipe FAQ's
+Recipe FAQs

-What is the best bread for BLT's?
+What is the best bread for a Pesto BLT?

-These Garden BLT's are so fully loaded with extra veggies and pesto aioli that they are great served on a very hearty loaf of ciabatta bread.
+These Garden Pesto BLT's are so fully loaded with extra veggies and pesto aioli that they are great served on a very hearty loaf of ciabatta bread.
 BLT's are also great on sourdough or wheat bread which is usually toasted.

 Are BLT's healthy?

-I don't like to think of foods as healthy or unhealthy, this BLT pesto aioli sandwich is somewhere in between!
+I don't like to think of foods as healthy or unhealthy, but this BLT pesto aioli sandwich is somewhere in between!
 Compared to a basic bacon, lettuce and tomato sandwich, these Garden BLT's pack the extra nutrition from the addition of extra veggies like avocado, cucumber and plenty of nutritious garden greens.
 Everything in moderation, including bacon!

 More Recipes from the Garden!

-• Cherry Tomato Pico de Gallo for the Freezer
+Cherry Tomato Pico de Gallo for the Freezer

-• Creamy Tomato Basil Pasta
+Creamy Tomato Basil Pasta

-And be sure to Subscribe for new recipes delivered to your inbox!
+Follow Sungrown Kitchen on Pinterest, Instagram, and Facebook for loads of garden recipes!
+Be sure to Subscribe Here for new recipes delivered straight to your inbox!

 Garden BLT's with pesto aioli and extra veggies on ciabatta bread.

-Garden BLT's with Pesto Aioli
+Garden BLT with Pesto Aioli

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Dinner
+Course: Dinner

-Servings 4
+Servings: 4

 Ingredients

-For the Pesto (makes extra pesto for the freezer)
+For the Pesto (Makes Extra Pesto for the Freezer)

 • ¼ cup pine nuts best if toasted in a dry pan, don't burn!